rob4lderman/coursera-finance-computational-finance/week2.md

-## Value at Risk
+## <a name="var"></a>Value at Risk

 * Value-at-risk: how much money might you lose, with a certain probability?
 * Example: a $10K investement in MSFT, for 1 month
     * R = simple monthly return
     * `R ~ N(0.05, 0.10^2)`
-* Calculate how much we can lost with a specified probability, alpha
+* Calculate how much we can lose with a specified probability, `alpha`
 * based on distribution of asset returns
+    * `q_alpha` is the asset return at quantile `alpha`
 * the probability is associated with...
     * the quantile of the return distribution...
     * at the given probability
-    * so, Value-at-Risk(5% probability) = 5% quantile of the return distribution
+    * so, Value-at-Risk(5% probability) = 5% quantile value of the return distribution
     * which is typically low/negative
-    * multiply the 5% quantile return by the initial investment
+    * multiply the 5% quantile return value by the initial investment

-Questions to answer:
+### Questions to answer:

 1. What's the probability distribution of end-of-month wealth, W1?
     * W1 = $10K ( 1 + R )
     * Linear function of R...
     * So W1 is also normally-distributed random variable
+        * assuming R is a normally distributed random variable
+        * but simple return R only approximates a normal distribution
+        * when R is small
 2. What is Pr(W1 < 9000)?
 3. What value of R produces W1 = 9000?
 4. What's the monthly value-at-risk (VaR), with 5% probability?